 By performing these tests, more likely, your doctor will get chances to delay (if possible) the delivery as much as possible.

 What Complications Can Be Experienced By A Premature Newborn?

 Premature newborns(preemies) will be kept in the NICU.
-The duration of the baby in the NICU depends on, how early the delivery was and the severity of the complications.
-The premature babies more often have immature lungs.
+The duration of the baby in the NICU depends on how early the delivery was and the severity of the complications.
+Premature babies more often have immature lungs.
 This develops complications such as:

 - Respiratory distress syndrome(RDS)